Bryan Singh

 On Uncharted: The Lost Legacy (2017), I re-tuned and extended the brawling system from Uncharted 4 to support the new protagonists and easily integrate new animations.

 My work on this game took place while my primary focus was on The Last of Us Part II pre-production, so I aimed to make the most of my time while empowering others.
-I initially re-tuned the brawling system to fit the new characters, then extended it to allow the animator to take charge of integrating new content.
+I initially re-tuned the brawling system to fit the new characters, then extended it to allow the rest of the team to take charge of integrating new content.

 On Uncharted 4 (2016), I was the Technical Game Designer responsible for everything brawling-related.
 Brawling needed to work everywhere.
 From fighting alongside buddies, to swinging on ropes, to hanging off cars.